mjyc/mjyc.github.io/_posts/2023-04-21-observability.md

 #### Acknowledgements

-I thank Chris Palmer and Rastislav Komara for sharing their experiences and insights on observability.
+I thank Chris Palmer and Rastislav Komara for sharing their experiences and insights.